Do you want reliable support on the next step toward a change or goal?

 Since 1992 I have offered “just-in-time-coaching,” a popular option for addressing an immediate need in just one focused, valuable session (e.g., a challenging conversation, interview, or presentation).

 Are you ready, and am I a good fit?

-Our partnership may be a good investment if you feel motivated and inspired and 1) have identified an objective to pursue or path to explore; 2) are open to deep self-reflection (learning about your best self, behavior patterns, habits, and uncomfortable areas, or blind spots, where you may get stuck); 3) are willing to take responsibility for the process, including dedicating time and effort; and 4) feel comfortable with me and how I work.
+Our partnership may be a good investment if you feel motivated and inspired and 1) have identified an objective or path to pursue; 2) are open to deep self-reflection (learning about your best self, behavior patterns, habits, and uncomfortable areas, or blind spots, where you may get stuck); 3) are willing to take responsibility for the process, including dedicating time and effort; and 4) feel comfortable with me and how I work.

 Consider what a professional sports team owner or an aspiring golfer seeks in a coach: someone who has played and studied the game for years and is able to motivate, connect, and pass on winning knowledge.
 I sift through diverse life and work experiences to find a nugget of wisdom for each client’s benefit, along with offering the deep listening and generative questions one should expect from coaching.